welcome to the mayan ruins website .

 TAK’ALIK AB’AJ-Retalhuleu, Guatemala

-Tak’alik Ab’aj, “Standing Stone”, is an Early Pre Classic site (1,000-800 B.C.), with a long history that extends into the Post Classic (900-1200 A.D.).
+Tak’alik Ab’aj, “Standing Stone”, is an Early Pre-Classic archaeological zone (1,000-800 B.C.), with a long history that extends into the Post Classic (900-1200 A.D.).
 The site is important in that its history shows an apparent transition from an Olmec influenced culture to the Maya culture, as shown through its monuments and architectural styles.
 Its ancient name may have been Kooja.

 The site sits along the Pacific Slope and was an integral part of an early trade network that connected the Olmec center of La Venta on the Gulf coast to Pacific Slope sites on down to Chalchuapa in El Salvador, and up into the Guatemalan Highlands.
 There is also evidence of contact with Teotihuacan in Central Mexico.